glycerine/uart/README.md

 magnitude faster (27x in that benchmark).
 As a point of humility, we note that the skip-list measured here was even faster.
-Skip lists have their own trade-offs, such as using more memory for multiple forward pointers per node, having randomized/non-deterministic performance, and worst case O(N) insertion for "tall towers";
+Skip lists do not provide prefix compression, and have other trade-offs such as using more memory for multiple forward pointers per node; having randomized/non-deterministic performance; and worst case O(N) insertion for "tall towers".
-but they may also be worth investigating in your application context with more than this quick and cursory benchmark as a guide.
+Nonetheless, they may also be worth investigating in your application context with more than this quick and cursory benchmark as a guide.